Midcontinent Independent System Operator: Grid management and reliability

-MISO Markets

-This open market began on April 1, 2005, and provides financially binding day-ahead and real-time energy pricing.
+The open market began on April 1, 2005, and has provided financially binding day-ahead and real-time energy pricing.
 MISO Markets include a Financial Transmission Rights Market, a Day-Ahead Market, a Real-Time Market, and a market for operating reserves and regulation.
 They are operated and settled separately, providing a clear look at day-to-day price changes.